evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Twitch.md

 We must make sure to check if combat is over.

 - **Line 12**: With our `.get_sides()` method we can easily get the two sides of the conflict.
+Note that `combatant` is not included among the allies, so we need to add it back in on the following line.
 - **Lines 18, 19**: We get everyone still alive _and still in the same room_.
 The latter condition is important in case we move away from the battle - you can't hit your enemy from another room.

 In the `stop_method` we'll need to do a bunch of cleanup.
-We'll hold off on implementing this until we have the Commands we'll need to wrap up the Twitch combat.
+We'll hold off on implementing this until we have the Commands written out.
 Read on.

 ## Commands